"As the media wield huge influence on human affairs, a space to examine that influence has never been more important..and Polis does just that”

 'The idea and practice of networked journalism needs this thorough examination and this manifesto in its favor.
 And I second Charlie Beckett's contention that we in the news business and in society need networked journalism not just to protect but to expand journalism's future.'

-Jeff Jarvis, blogger and professor, CUNY Graduate School of Journalism
+Professor Jeff Jarvis, CUNY Graduate School of Journalism and blogger

 'Charlie Beckett knows the business from the inside, and in Super Media it shows.
 A powerful analysis of the great challenges facing all of us, whether reporters readers, bloggers or viewers.
 Read it, and act!'